 We can safely remove this code without worrying about breaking our application.

 We can also minify our stylesheets as well.
-We generally aren’t able to make quite as significant savings as we can with JavaScript code, but it can remove unneeded whitespace and shorten color values eg: #ffffff to #fff along with some other tweaks as well.
+We generally aren’t able to make quite as significant savings as we can with JavaScript code, but it can remove unneeded whitespace and shorten color values eg:

 This process can reduce our bundle size often by megabytes.